AlgebraicJulia/AlgebraicRelations.jl/README.md

 statement = prepare(conn,q)
 execute(statement, [0.6])
 ```
-which will obtain all of the information from the previous query for the
+which will obtain all of the rows from the previous query which contain
-objects realting to an accuracy of greater than 0.6.
+an accuracy of greater than 0.6.

 The `execute` function will return a `DataFrame` object (from the
 [`DataFrames.jl`](http://juliadata.github.io/DataFrames.jl/stable/) library)